Pulsed Light: Overview of the use in packaging:

 .
 For the successful implementation of PL, it is crucial as a result, pay attention to the structure and geometry of the system.
 So the positioning and orientation of the lamps should allow a uniform and complete irradiation of the matrix.
 This may be achieved for example by a plurality of lamps, movement of the matrix and transparent areas of conveyors and reflectors.
 And the absolute and relative distance between the lamp and the matrix is an important determinant, because the shorter the distance the greater the vertical effect and the matrix and heating the frame, the smaller the effective treatment.
 From this follows the general trend towards short intervals and treatment times.
 On the flip side, however, can thus globular body, even if they are rotated about an axis that is difficult to decontaminate evenly.
 Remedy therefore provide greater distances and longer treatment times.
 The relative distance, however, influenced the results due to the fact that the intensity of xenon lamps decreases from the geometric center to the ends.

+side the extent of decontamination is crucial in deciding for or against a new technology, whether an improvement of food safety and the minimum durability date is given and remain organoleptic and nutritional characteristics of the food.
+In addition, it is checked whether residue freedom, convenience and efficiency are given and no rejection on the part of consumers or legislators there.
 PL can generally be viewed by the user as a secure technology.
 However Automatic shutdown of the system when opening the aperture as well as a removal of ozone are a precondition for this.
 In addition, PL can reduce or even replace, which allows a residue-free food production the use of chemicals, disinfectants and preservatives.
 Also ask the xenon lamps used a good alternative to the mercury lamps used in the treatment with continuous UV light dar.

 In addition to the ease of use of the technology are the short treatment times, the small footprint, the ability to batch-wise or continuously work and lack of warm-up phases, the clear strengths of the technology.
 Existing continuously operating UV systems can also be easily converted to PL.

+The investment costs for industrial plants can discourage the purchase intention and make the technology particularly for certain market situations and the high-price segment interesting.
+Reasons for the high cost is due to the complex circuitry, which in the 10 to 100-fold and are for the highest possible UV output and long lamp-life (6 to 12 months) are essential in comparison to continuous light.
+The fact that the bulbs are more expensive, but is offset by the low running costs.
+The strong demand for minimally processed foods makes the PL technology for both current and future markets attractive.
+However, marketing problems can arise from consumers due to misunderstandings, if the negative lossy term “irradiation” instead of, for example “light” is used, even though PL does not affect ionizing.
+Thus, properly selected information on technology increase the acceptance by the consumers.
 While the FDA evaluated in 1996 the PL technology from a technology-oriented access and with a maximum permissible fluence of 12.0 J cm- 2 has been approved for food, the legal status in the EU is not clearly defined to date.
 One possible approach would certainly be those established by Regulation (EC) No 258/97 on novel foods and novel food ingredients.
-In current projects, the OFI research in Vienna on the applicability of the pulsed light for decontamination of packaged and exposed meat and meat products as well as the impact of treatment on the packaging material
+In current projects, the OFI research in Vienna on the applicability of the pulsed light for decontamination of packaged and exposed meat and meat products as well as the impact of treatment on the packaging materialauthors.
+V. Heinrich, A Petschnig, B. Ecker, M. Washüttl, J. Bergmair, OFI

 .